pipeline-demo-caternberg/pipeline-parallel-windows-linux/README.md

 * set `branch` to `*/main`
 * Set `Script Path` to `Jenkinsfile-Windows-Linux-parallel.groovy`
 * ![piplineconfig.png](piplineconfig.png)
-* Do NOT overwrite the jnlp image globalaly like this.
+* Do NOT overwrite the jnlp image global like this.
   * `org.csanchez.jenkins.plugins.kubernetes.pipeline.PodTemplateStepExecution.defaultImage=jenkins/inbound-agent:windowsservercore-ltsc2019`
   * Windows jnlp should be overwritten instead inside the windows podtemplate (see `pods/windows.yaml)
 * Start the Pipeline, watch the log